sai-koushik-macha/dotfiles/README.md

 # Dotfiles

 ## Vim
-I use [vim-plug](https://github.com/junegunn/vim-plug) for my plugin manager for vim.
+I use [vim-plug](https://github.com/junegunn/vim-plug) as my plugin manager for neovim.
 I have my plugins and customization in vim/rcplugins and vim/rcfiles directories respectively.

 ## Zsh
 I run zsh as my shell along with [fzf](https://github.com/junegunn/fzf) for fuzzy finding.
 Install fzf.